wcj365/python-stats-dataviz/prep_notes/session_04.md

 ## Prep note for Session 4
 - Many solutions to the assignment 3
+- Cover functions and modules
+- Introduce Numpy and Pandas
+- Talk about individual project
 ### Solution example 1 - USe nexted loops
 ```python
 for i in range(1, 11):